Tag: cybersecurity

 Why Would You Calculate SHA-256 Without Libraries?

 Imagine you’re building a lightweight JavaScript application.
 You want to implement cryptographic hashing, but pulling in a bulky library like crypto-js or js-sha256 feels like overkill.
 Or maybe you’re just curious, eager to understand how hashing algorithms actually work by implementing them yourself.
-Either way, the ability to calculate a SHA-256 hash without relying on external libraries can be a game-changer.
+Either way, the ability to calculate a SHA-256 hash without relying on external libraries can be a big improvement.

 Here are some reasons why writing your own implementation might be worth considering: